Nevada finished all three rounds under par

 The Las Vegas Collegiate Showdown, one of the premier women’s events in all of college golf, was a bright spot for the Wolf Pack last fall, setting records left and right.
 Junior Celyn Khoo’s opening round of 67 set the low individual record, only to have that bested the very next day by sophomore Michelle Duan’s round of 66.
 As a team, Nevada set the program’s 18-hole record with a second round team score of 278.
 All of that culminated into a new 54-hole program record of 850, shattering the previous record of 878, which had been set in the early 2000s.

 Takaishi's second year at Nevada in 2014-15 proved to be a pivotal season in the direction of the program.
 The Pack, led by then-senior Nikki Prichard and then-junior Caryn Khoo, captured the team title of the Cowgirl Classic, hosted by Wyoming in Arizona.
 Prichard and Khoo tied for third place individually at the event.
 The team win was Nevada's first since 2006 and provided momentum for a strong finish in the Mountain West Championships.

-Takaishi's first year saw similar success in the classroom and some notable success on the course as a pair of players, including Caryn Khoo, qualifying for the United States Public Links Championships.
+Takaishi's first year saw similar success in the classroom and some notable success on the course as a pair of players, including Caryn Khoo, qualified for the United States Public Links Championships.